admin-shell-io/smt-semantic-models/io.admin-shell.idta.batterypass.product_condition/README.md

 # Dependencies

 This model is using  models or model elements of the BatteryPass Consortium: https://github.com/batterypass/BatteryPassDataModel with license CC BY 4.0.
+They are marked by using the prefix bp: